MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

   how to run a utility that changes the state of a machine, or how to configure settings of an application.

-As of version 7.2-preview7, releases of the PowerShell script language do not contain DSC.
-The module `PSDesiredStateConfiguration` contains the DSC feature and must be installed as an independent component.
+As of version 7.2-preview7, the module `PSDesiredStateConfiguration` containing the DSC feature and must be installed as an independent component after you install PowerShell.
 Separating DSC into an independent module reduces the size of the PowerShell release package, and allows DSC to be upgraded on machines without also planning an upgrade of the PowerShell 7 installation.

 ## Installation